mapproxy/mapproxy/doc/configuration.rst

 .. versionadded:: 1.0.0

 If set to ``true``, MapProxy will not store any tiles for this cache.
-MapProxy will re-request all required tiles for each incoming request.
+MapProxy will re-request all required tiles for each incoming request, even if the there are matching tiles in the cache.
+See :ref:`seed_only <wms_seed_only>` if you need an *offline* mode.

 .. note:: Be careful when using a cache with disabled storage in tile services when the cache uses WMS sources with metatiling.